The Adjutant General is responsible for personnel matters in the Defence Forces.

 - persons failing to meet the requisite standards

-Promotions up to the rank of Corporal require a recommendation by commanding officer, good military conduct ratings and completion of training courses and instructions.
-Promotions above the rank of Corporal to the rank of Sergeant are made by the Adjutant General.
+Promotions up to the rank of Corporal require a recommendation by the commanding officer, good military conduct ratings and completion of training courses and instructions.
+Promotions above the rank of Corporal to the rank of Sergeant are made by the Chief of Staff.
 Canvassing is forbidden.

-Non-commissioned officers may be reduced in rank voluntarily, by court martial decision or by the Adjutant General where there are good grounds.
+Non-commissioned officers may be reduced in rank voluntarily, by court-martial decision or by the Chief of Staff where there are good grounds.

 Persons may be discharged from the military